visit/citybreak-online-doc/_includes/tracking.md

 It is only available in Production environment, since otherwise it would give our customers false tracking data.

 Conclusion
-By adding GTM tracking id to your guide you have instructed O3 platform to render GTM stuff on your pages.
+By adding GTM tracking id to your guide you have instructed Citybreak online platform to render GTM stuff on your pages.
 For instance take a look at STF accommodation
 Add some stuff in their basket and when the basket page is loaded you can open the page's source and see that there is some javascript there that collects 'checkout' data for the first step.